wbzdwjsm/pbwired/README.md

 # Pbwired

-For use, what you need is to add following to your pom.xml and enable annotation processing in your IDE:
+What you need is to add following to your pom.xml and enable annotation processing in your IDE:
 ```xml
 <dependency>
 	<groupId>com.purpblue</groupId>